B4stardOS/Bastard-OS/README.md

 # Features:

-* The EMUs of stock but baked into Onion OS for faster boot times, better performance and battery percentage.
+* Using the Miyoo made `ra32.ss` but baked into Onion OS for faster boot times, better performance and battery life.

-* Keeps original in-game menu button action including the save/load menu.
+* Keeps original in-game menu button action with QUICK MENU but fully themed.

+* Onion Installer used to install RetroArch shortcuts for easy, onion style access to games.
+Use The Bastard Installer to add or remove shortcuts.

 * Quick save via power button enabled.
-Press power button in game (except PS1*) and the system will quicksave and shutdown. *Power back on and select your game in recent to resume!* *For PS1 quicksave functions use the Retroarch shortcut for PS1 and use the button combo `MENU + POWER` to quicksave and powerdown!
+Press power button in game (except PS*) and the system will quicksave and shutdown. *Power back on and select your game in recent to resume!* *For PS quicksave functions use the RetroArch shortcut for PS and use the button combo `MENU + POWER` to quicksave and powerdown!

-* Faster then stock with cores picked by my personal experience
+* Faster then stock with cores picked by my personal experience.

 * Custom Keymon fully working by `Eggs` <3 RTC and Screenshot built in! (check shortcuts)

-* Onion OS v3.11.1 SDL audio fix + latency reduction baked in so less audio pops *between* games.
+* Onion OS v3.11.2 base, built on SDL audio.

-* includes `Eggs` full miyoo mini optimized retroarch to run systems not included.
+* includes `Eggs` full miyoo mini optimized RetroArch to run systems not included.
+Found in Apps.

-* **No** background music on the homescreen
+* **No** background music on the homescreen.

+* Play activity by Onion to teack gameplay.

-* Includes File Explorer
+* Includes File Explorer, Thank you app and Shutdown shortcut in Apps.

 # Pictures